akeneo/pim-docs/developer_guide/installation/installation_workstation.rst

 MySQL
 *****

-* Creating a MySQL database and user for the application
+* Creating a MySQL database and a user for the application

 .. code-block:: bash
     :linenos: